shemetz/roll-from-compendium/Readme.md

 ![](metadata/screenshots/Screenshot_6.png)

-# BetterRolls

-This module was compatible with [BetterRolls for 5e](https://github.com/RedReign/FoundryVTT-BetterRolls5e), and will call the BetterRolls' "quick roll" option on items.
-If you want to disable/ignore it, hold the Alt key while clicking.

-Foundry V10 compatibility with Ready Set Roll - TBD. (let me know if this is critical for you).
+No special compatibility with Ready Set Roll; Please let me know if this is important to you!

 ![](metadata/screenshots/Screenshot_9.png)